tpascarella/sr50/docs/investing/crypto.md

 ## Buy Bitcoin and Ethereum

-Bitcoin and Ethereum are the 2 most important cryptocurrencies, and are essentially digital nations because they have their own currencies and contracts.
-Maximizing your crypto wealth means maximizing your net worth in these 2 assets.
+Bitcoin and Ethereum are the 2 most important cryptocurrencies.

+They are essentially digital nations because they have their own currencies and contracts.
+Maximizing your crypto wealth means maximizing your net worth demoninated in these 2 assets.

-### Is It Too Late?
+### Is It Too Late To Buy?

 No!

 In the technology adoption curve, we are probably in the early adopter/early majority camp.
-We still have tremendous upside by investing in crypto.
-We are definitely paying higher valuations than people who bought Bitcoin when it was $5, but we have more educational resources and social validation that this is legit.
+There is still tremendous upside by investing in crypto.

+We're definitely paying higher valuations than people who bought Bitcoin back when it was $5, but we have far more educational resources and social validation that the technology is legit.

 ![Technology adoption curve](/img/technology-adoption.svg)